microsoft/live-share/docs/collab-vs.md

 ![VS Shared Terminal](media/vs-terminal.png)

-The owner retains control and can terminate the terminal session at any time by simply closing the tool window.
+The owner can terminate the terminal session at any time by simply closing the tool window.

 ### Download a copy